steffinstanly/steffinstanly.github.io/_posts/2018-06-06-Hack-the-Box-Nibbles.md

 nibbler@Nibbles:/tmp$ chmod 777 Linenum.sh
 nibbler@Nibbles:/tmp$ sh ./Linenum.sh
 ```
-On running linux enum we got the following
+On running Linux enum we got the following

 ```console
 User nibbler may run the following commands on Nibbles: